Types of Interior Doors

 - Prone to expansion and/or shrinkage due to fluctuations in temperature or moisture.

 - Added weight makes them more challenging to install.

-Comparing solid doors vs hollow doors is an important consideration with regards to your budget, when you consider that the average home has approximately 20 interior doors.
-The makeup of a hollow-core door is significantly different, with a honeycomb cardboard interior encased by fiberboard, or veneer, compared with the all wood composition of a solid door.
+Comparing solid doors vs. hollow doors is an important consideration with regards to your budget, when you consider that the average home has approximately 20 interior doors.
+The makeup of a hollow-core door is significantly different, with a honeycomb cardboard interior encased by fiberboard, or veneer, compared with the all-wood composition of a solid wood door.